altocodenl/tagaway-mobile/tagaway/lib/readme.md

          var cloudId = StoreService.instance.get ('pivMap:' + piv.id);
 ```

-If the entry is empty, or it is set to `true`, we ignore it.
+If the entry is empty, or it is set to `true` (which will be the case for local pivs currently in the upload queue), we ignore it.
 Otherwise, we add it to `cloudIds`.

 Note: the entry will be `true` if the piv is currently being uploaded - as we saw above, this is done by `queuePiv`.